Java vs. JavaScript: What's the Difference?

 Disadvantages of JavaScript

 Some may say that JavaScript's dependence on the browser is a flaw.
 While the statement is somewhat true, as mentioned, it can now run in different environments with Node.
-And with tools like React Native, you can create stand-alone apps that run on the most popular environments, like Windows, Mac OS, iOS, and Android.
+With tools like React Native, you can create stand-alone apps that run on the most popular environments, like Windows, Mac OS, iOS, and Android.
 There’s a learning curve you should be aware of, though.

 Speed is another factor to consider.
 Programming languages are technically just doing complicated math very, very quickly.
 JavaScript is a high-level language, meaning it’s abstracted from the low-level workings of the computer it is running on.
 Reducing high-level programming calculations to low-level execution takes time.
 It’s not much time by human standards, but it will start to be noticeable over a few thousand functions and calculations.